zukunft/zukunft.com/docs/code_functions_all.md

     \-- th
         \-- change_log_link - @return string with the html table header to show the link changes
 \-- list
+    \-- head
+        \-- change_log_list - the first $limit changes of this list, used to show only the configured number of change rows
     \-- dsp
         \-- change_log_list - show all changes of a named user sandbox object e.g. a word as table
 \-- sort